miaeyg/sas-viya-mirrormgr-helper-aws/README.md

 wget https://support.sas.com/installation/viya/4/sas-mirror-manager/lax/mirrormgr-linux.tgz
 tar -xvzf mirrormgr-linux.tgz
 ```
-4. Run `chmod u+x *.sh`
+5. Run `chmod u+x *.sh`

 ### Usage:

 1. Edit [00_vars.sh](00_vars.sh)
 2. On the public machine run `01_sas_to_ecr.sh download`
-3. Transfer the downloaded folder to the internal machine
+3. Transfer the downloaded folder to the private machine
 4. On the private machine authenticate to AWS using AWS CLI
 5. On the private machine run `01_sas_to_ecr.sh upload`
 6. On the private machine run `99_delete_sas_repositories_ecr.sh` to cleanup ECR by deleting all SAS Mirror Manager uploaded ECR repos